patrick-dunavan/sf_example/README.md

 *** 1) Convert all XML flat file data into noSQL (mongodb) to easier access/retain the data.

-*** 2) Configure the xml data in mongo to the json equivelent - in order to remove the "java-mapping" equation; most of the pages are JSP-evaluated java structures.
+*** 2) Configure the xml data in mongo to the json equivelent - in order to remove the "java-mapping" equation; most of the pages currently are JSP-evaluated java structures.

 *** 3) (pre-req on 1/2 above); Start the process of single/responsive page design; the process has begun with the simple reactJS flow for sponsors - maintain and continue further.